 Northwest Passage Marathon at Arctic Watch

-Set against the backdrop of the fabled Northwest Passage, this is Nunavut’s marathon.
-A race course that covers 42 kilometres across the tundra of the high Arctic, this landscape is home to muskoxen, beluga whales, polar bears and more!
-As part of a week-long adventure at Arctic Watch, this adventure welcomes runners from across the globe to experience the best of the high Arctic while completing a truly unique marathon.
+The Northwest Passage Marathon is the Canada’s northernmost marathon and Nunavut’s only marathon!
+The race course covers 42 kilometres over the tundra of the high Arctic, and with the possibility of seeing muskoxen, polar bears, arctic foxes and more, the Northwest Passage Marathon is unlike any other.
+As part of a week-long adventure at Arctic Watch, this adventure welcomes runners from across the globe to experience the best of the High Arctic while completing a truly unique marathon.
+At 74° north, Arctic Watch is not only an incredible location for wildlife viewing but is also a unique and stunning landscape to enjoy on foot.

 ABOUT THE LOCATION